Edcology/tic-tac-toe/README.md

 # tic-tac-toe
-A simple tic-tac-toe game with an intelligent computer
+A simple tic-tac-toe game with an intelligent computer player